-Bali is well-known among tourists for lovely landscape views of its mountains, turquoise islands, and emerald green fields.
+Bali is well-known among tourists for its lovely landscape views of its mountains, turquoise islands, and emerald green fields.
+Here you will also get to see some picturesque sunrise and sunsets.

 ADVERTISEMENT